potatosheep1638/kite/README.md

 > [!TIP]
 > Remember to allow Kite to open reddit links in the **Open by default** settings page.

-There are a number of features that are still missing (e.g., user flairs).
-Unfortunately, these features will take some time to implement, even if they are simple ones.
-See [Regarding updates](#regarding-updates).
+There are a number of features that are still missing (e.g., user flairs), but the app is in an useable state.

 # In-app screenshots
 ![Screenshot_20250215-175212](https://github.com/user-attachments/assets/6260fdd1-58fe-4ec6-8351-d3698acf5ede)